Edge of Paradise: History

 The debut album, Mask, was released on September 15, 2011 by Melrose Music Studios.
 It features a rhythm section consisting of Gregg Bissonette on drums and Tony Franklin on bass.

 Edge of Paradise's second album, Immortal Waltz, was released on May 22, 2015 via Pure Steel Records and Soulfood.
 The album was produced and mixed by Michael Wagener, the album cover art was created by Timo Wuerz, and the music videos for the singles "In a Dream" and "Rise for the Fallen" premiered via the magazine Revolver.
 The album was voted album of the week by Revolver's readers.

 Edge of Paradise's third release, the EP Alive, was released March 10 via ILS/Universal.
 The six-song EP entered the Billboard charts upon its first week of release, on Billboard's Current Hard Music Albums chart at #58 and Top New Album Artist chart at #94.
 The songs have more of an industrial feel to the music, using vocal effects, more rapid drum beats and more distortion to provide the album a different character than the symphonic-sounding Immortal Waltz.

 Alive gained acclaim from music critics, who called the band a hard rock sensation.
 Bravewords.com described the EP as a "whole new world, another planet".

 The single and title track "Alive" was released on February 3, followed by the music video which premiered on Metal Underground on February 10, and released on Vevo.

 Alive was produced by Chuck Johnson, mixed by Jay Ruston, Mike Plotnikoff and Michael Wagener.

-Edge of Paradise has been writing for a forthcoming album due for release in late 2019.
-The band announced their new album to be titled Universe, due for release on August 11, 2019.
+Edge of Paradise released their third studio album, Universe, on August 11, 2019.